 CONNECTED-DATABASES - Return the list of active database objects.
-Function connect disconnect
+Function connected-databases => databases databases The list of active database objects.

 This function returns the list of active database objects, i.e. all those database objects created by calls to connect, which have not been closed by calling disconnect on them.